harshilparmar/React-Chart-Tutorial/README.md

 # Tutorial for How to use Chart.js in React

-The purpose of this tutorial is to demonstrate how to use ChartJS in React.
+The purpose of this tutorial is to show how to use ChartJS in React.
 In this tutorial, a small activity logging system is created from scratch.
 Based on the activity logged and hours spent, the user will be able to see the relevant chart formed on the screen.
-At the end of this tutorial, learners will get the basic understanding of ChartJS and can develop varieties of charts for bigger datasets in large web applications.
+At the end of this tutorial, learners will get the basic understanding of ChartJS with React.

 ## Table of contents:
   * How will it work?